Dance in China: Dances of ethnic minorities in China

 There are 56 ethnic groups in China, and each ethnic group has its own dance with ethnic characteristics, thus interpreting their local culture, lifestyle, and ethnic customs in the dance.
 In addition to daily life, every ethnic group likes to express their inner feeling the most by dancing.
-Every time there is a festival, people will gather together to deduce the joy in everyone's heart in the form of dance.
-Therefore, dance can perfectly convey the inner emotions of every nation and the people.
+Every time there is a festival, people will gather together to express the joy in everyone's heart in the form of dance.
+Therefore, dance can effectively convey the emotions of different groups of people.

 A few examples of their dances: